Java Full-Stack Index Q3/2022: Build Tools

 The Indeed job search is active in 62 countries representing 89% of the worldwide GDP in 2020.
 It demonstrates the willingness of organizations to pay for a technology - the strongest indicator of popularity in my mind.
 Flutter is the baseline.

-Maven wins, Gradle is second, Ant third, and sbt last.
+Maven wins, Gradle is second, Ant is third, and sbt is last.
 Maven is mentioned more than 2.5 times as often as Gradle.
 At 61% of Gradle’s mentions, good ol’ Ant is putting up a strong performance. sbt is hardly mentioned.

 Please see here for details, caveats, and adjustments of the job ad mentions.